Cal Falcons: Nesting history

 Between 2017 and 2021, Annie and Grinnell raised a total of thirteen chicks, twelve of which successfully fledged.
 One, named Lux, died shortly after leaving the nest site by hitting a window.
-Prior to Grinnell's death in 2022 Annie also laid two more eggs assumed to be fathered by Grinnell.
-As of April 2022 Annie has also laid an additional egg of unknown parentage.
-Each year Cal Falcons holds an naming contest for the season's chicks largely via social media.
-Previous names have included Berkeley's motto (Fiat/Lux), chemical elements discovered at UC Berkeley, conservationists critical to the peregrine falcon's recovery, native plants of Berkeley, falcon figures in Native American tradition, and famous scientists.
-Two of the chicks fledged from UC Berkeley, a female named Lawrencium (aka Larry) and a male named Sequoia have are known to have established territories in the San Francisco Bay Area.
-Lawrencium has successfully raised several broods of chicks on Alcatraz island.
+Prior to Grinnell's death in 2022, Annie also laid two more eggs, assumed to be fathered by Grinnell.
+As of April 2022, Annie had also laid an additional egg of unknown parentage.
+The chicks, eventually named Grinnell Jr. and Lindsay, grew up, but two months after fledging, Lindsay got killed by red-shouldered hawks.